JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 As demand can grow when you get better at something, you will need to increase the supply.

 As your time is limited, you will want to scale the ideas **with tech**:

+*Via LogTo Authentication plugged into a Flask WebApp called...
+Webifyer or...WebifAI or...WebGenerAItor...*

 {{< cards >}}
-  {{< card link="https://jalcocert.github.io/JAlcocerT/testing-tinyauth/#logto-authentication" title="LogTo 101" image="/blog_img/dev/LogTo/logto-branded-signin.png" subtitle="Using Logto as Flask Web App Authentication with a sample 3 body WebApp | Post" >}}
+  {{< card link="https://github.com/JAlcocerT/WebGenerAItor" title="WebGenerAItor" image="/blog_img/dev/LogTo/logto-branded-signin.png" subtitle="Source Code on GH | Tinkering with CloudflareDNS and Traefik v3_3 to serve websites" >}}
   {{< card link="https://github.com/JAlcocerT/WebifAI" title="WebifAi / WebifAIyer" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code on Github to package and sale SSG Themes" >}}
 {{< /cards >}}